-As a strong consumer advocate, Commissioner Bailey's primary goal is ensuring transparency in government for the everyday citizen.
-He continues to protect consumers and makes certain that every person he serves has a voice at the table and is treated fairly.

-Through his weekly newsletters (https://www.psc.ms.gov/central/newsroom/newsletters) he keeps the public informed on the issues that impact constituents and makes sure their interests are being served.
+As a strong consumer advocate, Commissioner Bailey's primary goal is ensuring transparency in government and Commission actions.
+Through his weekly newsletters, he keeps the public informed on the issues that could impact constituents and makes sure their interests are being served.

-A sixth generation Mississippian and Leake County native, Commissioner Bailey has lived in Madison County with his wife Rhonda for the past 20 years.
+A sixth generation Mississippian, Commissioner Bailey has lived in Madison County with his wife Rhonda for over 21 years.